Cordycepin: Biological activity

+Cordyceps militaris produces cordycepin and was used as a source before synthetic processes were discovered.

 Cordyceps fungi produce cordycepin as a means of infecting insect populations, due to its biological activity.
 Precisely how it works in insects is unknown, but higher cordycepin production is associated with higher larval mortality and more fungus growth.
 When cordycepin is added to an insect infected by a fungus unable to produce cordycepin, the infection is also enhanced.

 Because cordycepin is similar to adenosine, some enzymes cannot discriminate between the two.
 It can therefore participate in certain biochemical reactions (for example, 3-dA can trigger the premature termination of mRNA synthesis).
 Cordycepin has displayed cytotoxicity against some leukemic cell lines in vitro.
 Additionally, cordycepin displays an effect in cancers, such as lung, renal, colon, and breast cancer.
 Cordycepin reduces viable A549 lung cancer cell populations by 50%.

 By acting at RUVBL2, cordycepin is the most potent molecular circadian clock resetter out of several screened compounds.
 In mice, administration of cordycepin (at 1 hour before lights-out for; 1 hour before lights-on for phase delay) greatly accelerated the adaptation to 8-hour jet lags.

 Cordycepin produces rapid, robust imipramine-like antidepressant effects in animal models of depression, and these effects, similarly to those of imipramine, are dependent on enhancement of AMPA receptor signaling.
-Increased amounts of GSK3β and β-catenin could be another mechanism.
+Increased phosphorylation of GSK3β and subsequent β-catenin increase could be another mechanism.
 Yet another article argues for a role of the gut microbiome while also showing an effect on adipose tissue.

 Cordycepin has anti-inflammatory qualities, as well as the ability to defend against injury from cerebral ischemia in mice.